I am a Swedish (and Canadian) historian studying the Middle Ages. My research focuses on gender, sexuality and legal history.

-Senior lecturer in medieval history, Department of History, Uppsala University, (2018-)
+Associate Professor of Medieval History, Department of History, Uppsala University, (2018-)

 My doctoral research concerned how women and men were punished for crimes according to the laws of medieval Sweden.
 I was in particular interested in why the legislators chose different death penalties, that is different methods of execution, for men and women.
 A revised version of my doctoral dissertation is published by Brill under the title A Punishment for Each Criminal.
 Gender and Crime in Swedish Medieval Law.